meisly/clickygame/README.md

 ## Clicky
 Fun but challenging memory game.
 You complete each level by clicking the images once and only once.
 See if you can make it to the end.

-### Tech
-Implemented in React with Node and Express.